prashaant1926/urban-experiments-comparison-database/notes/sections/concept.md

 ## Research Problem and Knowledge Gap

 **Core Problem**: Urban policy experimentation operates in disciplinary silos with inconsistent evaluation methodologies, preventing systematic knowledge synthesis across cities and limiting evidence-based policy transfer.
+Here is an wditr from prashaant&#x20;

 **Specific Knowledge Gap**: The field lacks a theoretical framework for understanding when and why urban interventions succeed or fail across different urban contexts.
 Current literature treats each urban experiment as an isolated case study, missing opportunities to identify generalizable principles of urban policy effectiveness.